Table of Contents

 Leave your impressions behind when you eat Grød in Denmark.
 That’s what we did when we ordered a bowl of the popular Danish breakfast staple.
 Just one bite blew our porridge impressions to smithereens.

 Nothing like instant oatmeal eaten in America or the Gruel that Dickens’ Oliver Twist famously requested “more” of without success, porridge in Denmark is both rich and satisfying.
-Truth be told, it doesn’t hurt when bowls of steel cut oats come topped with sliced apples, protein-filled nuts and caramel sauce.
+Truth be told, it doesn’t hurt when bowls of steel cut oats come topped with items like sliced apples, protein-filled nuts and caramel sauce.

 Where We Ate Grød